TempestHe/PPC-index/README.md

 `python generate_queries.py --input ${data_graph} --query_size ${size} --num_queries ${num} --anchor ${anchor} --output ${output}`

 where:
-- `--input`, the data graph file(for subgraph retrieval datasets, multiple datagraphs are collected in the same file, our scripts will randomly pick up the datagraph and generate a sample with respect to it)
+- `--input`, the data graph file(for subgraph retrieval datasets, multiple datagraphs are collected in the same file, our scripts will randomly pick up the datagraph and generate a sample for it)
 - `--query_size`, number of vertices in each query
 - `--num_queries`, number of samples
 - `--output`, output directory
-- `--pos_neg`, (optional), we only generate negative sample by default and the negative samples are not easily filtered by NLF and LDF rules.
+- `--pos_neg`, (optional), we only generate negative samples in default and these negative samples are not easily filtered by NLF and LDF rules.

 ## Format of the files
 ### format of the graphs